manuelbl/SwissQRBill/README.md

 Open-source Java library to generate and decode Swiss QR bills (jointly developed with the [.NET version](https://github.com/manuelbl/SwissQRBill.NET)).

 Try it yourself and [create a QR bill](https://www.codecrete.net/qrbill).
-The code for this demonstration (Angular UI and RESTful service) can be found on [GitHub](https://github.com/manuelbl/SwissQRBillDemo) as well.
+The code for this demonstration (Rect UI and RESTful service) can be found on [GitHub](https://github.com/manuelbl/SwissQRBillDemo) as well.

-This library implements version 2.1 of the *Swiss Implementation Guidelines QR-bill* valid since September 30, 2019, the *Style guide* released in January 2019 and *Swico Syntax Definition (S1)* from November 11, 2018.
+This library implements version 2.2 and 2.3 of the *Swiss Implementation Guidelines QR-bill* from November 20, 2023, and *Swico Syntax Definition (S1)* from November 23, 2018.

 ## Introduction

-The Swiss QR bill is the new QR code based payment format that started on 30 June, 2020.
-The old payment slip is no longer accepted.

-The new payment slip will be sent electronically in most cases.
+The Swiss QR bill is the QR code based payment format that started on 30 June, 2020.
+The payment slip is sent electronically in most cases.
 But it can still be printed at the bottom of an invoice or added to the invoice on a separate sheet.
 The payer scans the QR code with his/her mobile banking app to initiate the payment.
 The payment just needs to be confirmed.

  If the invoicing party adds structured bill information (VAT rates, payment conditions etc.) to the QR bill, the payer can automate booking in accounts payable.
 The invoicing party can also automate the accounts receivable processing as the payment includes all relevant data including a reference number.
 The Swiss QR bill is convenient for the payer and payee.